 Souq Waqif also offers a perfect spot to enjoy traditional Qatari home-cooked food, with many treats to tempt the taste buds.
-A group of women cook and serve delicious traditional home-cooked Qatari food here, in an open setting in a charming alley deep in the Souk.
+A group of women cook and serve delicious traditional home-cooked Qatari food here, in an open setting in a charming alley deep in the Souq.
 This enables tourists to sample a taste of traditional home-cooked Qatari food and hospitality in an outdoor environment.
-Very affordable, their prices range from QR 5 to QR 20, and they offer traditional dishes such as Majbooj, Harees, Kushari, Kousa Mahshi, Mathrooba and many more.
+Very affordable, their prices range from QR 5 to QR 20, and they offer traditional dishes such as Machboos, Harees, Kushari, Kousa Mahshi, Mathrooba and many more.

 The Falcon Souq is yet another unique feature of Souq Waqif.
 You can buy anything from the Falcons themselves to all the rearing and training equipment.
 There’s also a falcon hospital where sick or injured birds are treated.